choose27/WireGuard-EdgeOS-AIO/README.md

 7. add your first peer with ./wgadd.sh wg0 nameofpeer
 8. download wireguard app on ios/android
 9. scan qr code to add peer
+10. commit;save;exit

+I made a quick uninstaller so you can add/remove wg on demand.
+Or if you just want to remove it.
+Please review both scripts and understand them before you attempt to run them.
+ALWAYS make backups!

+Uninstall:
+1. configure
+2. ./wgun.sh #this is downloaded during installation to the same directory the installer was in.
+3. commit;save;exit

 Script to install wireguard is from: https://github.com/WireGuard/wireguard-vyatta-ubnt